freeCodeCamp/guide/src/pages/articles/python/python-input-function/index.md

     # <Your prompt message should appear here> _
     # The '_' in the output is the prompt

-[Run Code](https://repl.it/CUqX/1) :rocket: 3\.
+<a href='https://repl.it/CUqX/1' target='_blank' rel='nofollow'>Run Code</a> :rocket: 3\.
 When we want to take an integer input:

     number = int(input('Please enter a number: '))

-[Run Code](https://repl.it/CUqX/2) :rocket: If you enter a non integer value then Python will throw an error `ValueError`. **So whenever you use this, please make sure that you catch it too.** Otherwise, your program will stop unexpectedly after the prompt.
+<a href='https://repl.it/CUqX/2' target='_blank' rel='nofollow'>Run Code</a> :rocket: If you enter a non integer value then Python will throw an error `ValueError`. **So whenever you use this, please make sure that you catch it too.** Otherwise, your program will stop unexpectedly after the prompt.

     number = int(input('Please enter a number: '))
     # Please enter a number: as